 Due to the success of motion capture technology, there is a vast amount of literature devoted to motion capture and reuse.
-Bruderlin and Williams [3] introduced the idea of displacement mapping to alter a motion while preserving its details.
-Witkin and Kass [23] proposed a spacetime constraint technique to produce the optimal motion which satisfies a set of user-specified features.
-Cohen [4] developed a spacetime control system which allows a user to interactively guide a numerical optimization to find an acceptable solution in a feasible time.
-Rose et al. [20] adopted this approach to generate a smooth transition between motion clips.
-Gleicher [9] simplified the spacetime problem by removing the physics-related aspects from the objective function and constraints for motion editing.
-He also applied this technique for motion retargetting [10].
-For interactive performance, Lee and Shin [13] combines a hierarchical curve fitting technique with a new inverse kinematics solver for adaptively refining a motion to meet the spacetime constraints.
-Popovic and Witkin [16] introduced a novel algorithm for editing captured motions that takes dynamics into consideration.
+Bruderlin and Williams [4] introduced the idea of displacement mapping to alter a motion while preserving its details.
+Witkin and Kass [27] proposed a spacetime constraint technique to produce the optimal motion that satisfies a set of user-specified features.
+Cohen [5] developed a spacetime control system that allows a user to interactively guide a numerical optimization to find an acceptable solution in a feasible time.
+Rose et al. [21] adopted this approach to generate a smooth transition between motion clips.
+Gleicher [10] simplified the spacetime problem by removing the physics-related aspects from the objective function and constraints for motion editing.
+He also applied this technique for motion retargetting [11].
+For interactive performance, Lee and Shin [14] combines a hierarchical curve fitting technique with a new inverse kinematics solver for adaptively refining a motion to meet the spacetime constraints.
+Popovic and Witkin [18] introduced a novel algorithm that takes dynamics into consideration.
 They simplified a complex dynamic system without losing the fundamental dynamic properties of motion.
-Tak et al. [22] proposed a motion balance filter that postprocesses the edited motion to keep the dynamic balance using the notion of a zero moment point (ZMP).
+Tak et al. [25] proposed a motion balance filter that postprocesses the edited motion to keep the dynamic balance using the notion of a zero moment point (ZMP).